Traewelling/traewelling/docs/contributing/api.md

 > [!NOTE]
 > This readme is work in progress.
-> So, there are just some basic information about the API.
+> So this is currently just some basic information about the API.

 ## API Guidelines

-Even this has not really been implemented yet, we would refer to the [Zalando's API guidelines](https://opensource.zalando.com/restful-api-guidelines/) for future changes and new endpoints.
+Even though this has not really been implemented yet, we would refer to the [Zalando's API guidelines](https://opensource.zalando.com/restful-api-guidelines/) for future changes and new endpoints.